 Yes.
-Samples need to be randomized within every plate and also balanced across multiple plates for all Olink Explore projects.
+Samples need to be randomized within every plate and also to be balanced across multiple plates for all Olink Explore projects.
 Samples in a longitudinal study that are collected from the same individual at different time points should, if possible, all be included on the same plate to further reduce variation in the data.
 The individuals should then be distributed so that the remaining experimental variables of interest are evenly distributed across plates.
 For further information please see below.

 Why do we recommend sample randomization?